-- MTU must be set up to 9000 (jumbo frames) on all the involved sides: detector, switch, server NIC - you should set up static MAC address tables with separated VLANs where xth1 can be replaced with the correct 10Gb device.
+- MTU must be set up to 9000 (jumbo frames) on all the involved sides: detector, switch, server NIC - you should set up static MAC address tables with separated VLANs ethtool -G xth1 rx 4096, ethtool -C xth1 rx-usecs 100 where xth1 can be replaced with the correct 10Gb device.
 To minimise loosing packets, priorities are set better as root user, so have the receiver as root.
 To try to bypass being root, we trued something like this: